eslint/eslint/docs/rules/no-irregular-whitespace.md

-# No irregular whitespace (no-irregular-whitespace)
+# disallow irregular whitespace (no-irregular-whitespace)

 Invalid or irregular whitespace causes issues with ECMAScript 5 parsers and also makes code harder to debug in a similar nature to mixed tabs and spaces.